AskMeAgain/TangleChain-System/README.md

 ### Getting Started with the Console ConsoleMiner

-The console miner needs an init.json file where it takes all the settings.
-Just run with the init parameter, so an init file is created *ConsoleMiner.exe init*.
+The console miner needs an init.json file where it takes all the settings from.
+Just run *ConsoleMiner.exe init* and an init.json file is created.
-*ConsoleMiner.exe run* just runs the console miner based on the init file.
-If you want to create a new chain, use *ConsoleMiner.exe run genesis*.
+If you want to create a new chain, use *ConsoleMiner.exe genesis* and follow the instructions.
 Publish your chainsettings (eg: chainname, hash, address) and others can mine your chain too when they enter the information into the init.json file.
+Use *ConsoleMiner.exe run* and the program starts mining a chain based on your init.json file.

 ### Donation